jmonardo/my-first-repo/README copy.md

 paragraph

 ### This is the repo we have been using to learn Github.
+We can use Haroopad to edit the text that appears in Github.

 Here is some text.
 Notice that it doesn't have the # used to denote various weights of the HTML headings.
 (You can use up to six #)